DaoD/DCL/README.md

 ```
 python3 runModelCL.py --task aol --bert_model_path ./pretrained_model/BERT/ --pretrain_model_path ./pretrained_model/coca.aol
 ```
+- Test from our trained models
+  - We provide the [checkpoint]() of our trained models on both AOL and Tiangong-ST datasets for test

 ## Citations
 If you use the code and datasets, please cite the following paper: